linea-it/tno/frontend/user_docs/docs/user-guide/api.md

 The LIneA Occultation Prediction Database (LOPD) API is a solution for querying and managing predictions of stellar occultations programatically.
 With this API, you can:

-- Search for occultation prediction events by various parameters such as date, time, magnitude.
+- Search for occultation prediction events by various parameters such as date, time, star magnitude.
-- Customize and filter occultation prediction events based on date/time intervals, magnitude limits, object names, dynamical classes, and subclasses.
+- Customize and filter occultation prediction events based on date/time intervals, star magnitude limits, object names, dynamical classes, and subclasses.
 - Access geolocation filtering (experimental) for refined results, among other things.
 - Query asteroids properties, and more.